 "Lancaster is distinctive among other universities in being both inclusive and research intensive.
 The University attracts many students of high quality and potential from state schools – in contrast to many of its competitors amongst research excellent peers."

-Support for students is an important component in removing barriers to effective study, preventing drop-out and maximising attainment.
+Support for students is an important component of removing barriers to effective study, preventing drop-out and maximising attainment.
 Lancaster has a particularly comprehensive student support network which gives every student two advisors to provide pastoral and academic support on a regular, one-to-one basis.

 The number of students applying to study at Lancaster University has soared this year, with numbers well above the national average.